 - Importance of auditing

 - Viewing audit data

 - Filter audit data

 - Transferring audit records

 - Managing log files

-- Export audit data
+- Export audit data to syslog servers

 Importance of auditing

 Auditing is one of the most important firewall features.
 Auditing provides information on what is happening with your system and fulfills compliance regulations.